Gift of Silence

 -Blaise Pascal

 To sit quietly in a room is to allow truth to simmer.
-Silence has a way to penetrate the superficial exterior of our psyche exposing our innermost fears, hopes, failings, and desires.
+Silence can penetrate the superficial exterior of our psyche, exposing our innermost fears, hopes, failings, and desires.

-Maybe this is the gift that has been given to us now.
-The time to pay attention to simple gratitudes as well as the cracks within all of us and our communities.
-To ask big questions of life while at the same time question the “noise” we fill our lives with.
-To listen rather than to speak for some, while for others, to speak because the truth needs to be spoken.
+This may be the gift given to us now: the time to pay attention to simple gratitudes and the cracks within us and our communities.
+Ask big questions about life while questioning the “noise” we fill our lives with.
+To listen rather than speak for some, while for others, to speak because the truth needs to be communicated.

 Our “normal” pace of life has been exposed.
-Our busyness has clouded our eyes for too long to the simple truths of life which can only become recognizable in the quiet still moments of our minds and hearts.
-Moments that produce clarity and renewal.
-Moments that give birth to hope, faith, and love.
+Our busyness has clouded our eyes for too long on the simple truths of life, which can only become recognizable in the quiet, still moments of our minds and hearts—moments that produce clarity and renewal and give birth to hope, faith, and love.

 These are not easy things to encounter or confront.
-As Richard Rohr once said, “after years of being taught that the way to deal with painful emotions is to get rid of them, it can take a lot of re-schooling to learn how to sit with them.”
-In some ways, we are being re-schooled as we speak.
+Richard Rohr once said, “After years of being taught that the way to deal with painful emotions is to get rid of them, it can take a lot of re-schooling to learn how to sit with them.”
+In some ways, we are all being re-schooled as we speak.

-The gift of these silent days over the last few months has made it harder to simply ignore the things that matter.
-Instead, we are forced to face them, individually and collectively as a society.
-In doing so, as painful as it might be, we realize that this is the way to an integrated consciousness.
-This is the way to healing.
-This is the way to truth.
-This is the way to love.
+Over the last few months, the gift of these silent days has made it harder to ignore the things that matter.
+Instead, we are forced to face them, individually and collectively, as a society.
+In doing so, as painful as it might be, we realize this is the way to an integrated consciousness, healing, truth, and love.

 2 Comments